My name is pronounced like any ole other "Michelle," but I am NOTHING like any other Michele.

 I get paid to make things pretty -- logos, faces, websites, whatever.
 I've designed apartments, planned events, written grants, edited films.
 Someone once paid me to decorate a wedding broom.

-In my spare time, I start whole youth groups, rites of passage programs, and do a lot of organizing.
+In my "spare" time, I start youth groups, rites of passage programs, host partnership retreats, and do a lot of organizing.
 I majored in Africana Studies, and we were always presented with problems -- never answers.
-I believe the answer is using my knowledge of the problems to galvanize the people, so I put that degree into practice.
-I focus on the youth because they still have the fire.
+I use my knowledge of the problems to galvanize the people and put that degree into practice.
+I focus on the youth because they still have the fire, but I've spoken about praxis at Harvard, Dartmouth, and Cal State LA.

 Don't try to memorize what I look like based on my hairstyle, because I change it all the time.
 I'm sick.
 Like really sick.
 My body is attacking my kidneys.
 It's a beautiful body, though.
 Really.
 I just have to take extra care of it, and I take about 20 pills per day to stay alive.
-Well, not just to stay alive -- to keep from swelling and spilling protein.
-I developed a special tea that keeps me from doing that.
+I developed a special tea that keeps me from swelling.
 So far so good.
+It's not for sale because I don't want to be liable.

 They gave me six months to live in 2016, and I'm still here.
 It hasn't been easy.
 I isolate a lot, wear masks, eat carefully, and stay away from sick people, because I'm on immunosuppressive drugs.
 I started a memes page about my illness on instagram, called The Nephrotic Diva.
 I use humor to cope.
 When you see the word nephrotic, it's about kidneys that leak protein.
 My friends have helped me through this a lot.
 Illness shows you who your friends are.

 Oh, I have two kids.
 They're pretty amazing.
 My eldest is named Alek, and he plays drums, piano, and makes films.
-He is a brilliant, diplomatic, trans boy.
-He graduates high school in 2020 at age sixteen.
-The youngest is Ella, and she loves fashion, acting, reading, and cheerleading.
-She's a hilarious genius, and she's ten as of 2020.
+He is a brilliant, diplomatic, boy.
+He graduated high school in 2020 at age sixteen.
+The youngest is Ella, and she loves fashion, singing, acting, reading, and cheerleading.
+She's a hilarious genius, and she's eleven as of 2021.